KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/performance-guidelines.md

 * Access the compilation early and rarely.
 * Ensure value equality, including collections.
 * Build a model early and do further work on this model.
+* Do not attempt to cache yourself or to save partially generated work.

 You should understand [Roslyn incremental generator design](generator-design.md) and how the incremental generator pipeline works before reading this section.